-- Hormonal or Chemical imbalances – These can come naturally from puberty when hormones kick in and that is usually the time depression in children is ultimately diagnosed.
+- Hormonal or Chemical imbalances – These can come naturally from puberty when hormones kick in.
+Depression in children is usually diagnosed during that time.
 According to the experts, it is likely that children who suffer from depression do not produce adequate amounts of the chemicals in the brain that regulate emotion, called neurotransmitters.
 These are serotonin, norepinephrine, and dopamine.

 Childhood Depression Signs:

 According to the experts, if your child displays 5 or more of these symptoms or behaviors, for an extended period of time (2 weeks or more), these may be potential signs of depression:

 - lacking energy or complaining about being bored or tired

 - suffering from low self esteem

 - irritable or angry for no apparent reason